-- Copying and modification university keys is forbidden, except by the university Key Shop.
+- Copying and modification university keys are forbidden, except by the University Key Shop.
 Each key is uniquely labeled to identify the keyholder and may not be exchanged with another person.

 - A valid CWRU ID card is required to obtain a key.
 A driver's license is not acceptable.
 A CWRU ID Number, issued by Access Services with the ID card, must be included on all key requests.
-Any variation from this policy must be pre-approved by the Facilities Security Director‘s office prior to picking up the key.
+Any variation of this policy must be pre-approved by the Director of Parking and Transportation prior to picking up the key.

 - Key requests must be submitted online using the university key request system.
 Please allow a minimum of five working days to process a key request.

-- The Facilities Security Director’s office must approve requests for a master or restricted key for Undergraduate students, and for keys issued to non-university personnel.
+- The Director of Parking and Transportation must approve requests for a master or restricted key for Undergraduate students, and for keys issued to non-university personnel.
 A written explanation of the need for the key must be noted on the key request form.
 Requests to replace lost or stolen keys must follow the same procedure.
 Additionally, a police report must accompany the request in the case of stolen and lost keys.
 Please allow a minimum of five working days to process your key request.

 - A fine of $50 for the first lost key and $25 for each additional lost key signed out to one individual must be paid at Access Services before obtaining a replacement key.
 The department may not cover the lost key fine.

-- All lost and/or stolen keys must be reported to the issuing department’s administrator and the Facilities Security Director’s Office as soon as possible.
+- All lost and/or stolen keys must be reported to the issuing department’s administrator and the Director of Parking and Transportation as soon as possible.

 - Contractors and/or outside service personnel working on campus may sign out keys on a daily basis.
-They need preapproval from the department and an authorized signature from the university Key Shop with pre-approval from the Facilities Services Department, or the Facilities Security Director’s Office.
+They need pre-approval from the department and an authorized signature from the University Key Shop with pre-approval from the Facilities Services Department, or the Director of Parking and Transportation.

 - The Key Shop (not Access Services) is open for contractor key issuance and returns from 7:30 a.m. to 8:30 a.m., Monday through Friday (excluding university holidays).
 Contractors who do NOT return keys by the due dates or lose university keys may be denied further key privileges or be fined, at the option of the Key Shop.